mirzakhalov/flask-docker-k8s-sample/README.md

 ## Structure of the project

 Notification Service uses *synchronous job id* schema in which a request that has been received will be assigned a job id and started off as a separate thread.
-Job ID will be returned to the client synchronously.
+Job ID will be returned to the client synchronously (immediately).
 Client can check the status of the job, by invoking '/jobs/*|job_id|*'.
 Within the system, job gets tracked using a status.txt file which gets updated every time a new phase of the execution kicks in.

 ## Structure of the Cloud Deployment

 pvc.yaml - Stands for Persistent Volume Claim.
 This uses the admin account to provision storage on IBM Cloud Storage with NFS Provisioning.
 This way, there is no need to manually allocate new PVs.
-Once the storage is provisioned, PVC also authorizes itself to access the storage, which is transitive to the Deployments that implement this PVC
+Once the storage is provisioned, PVC also authorizes itself to access the storage, which is transitive to the Deployments that implement this PVC.

-deployment.yaml - Creates as many apods as specified in the file, as well as attaching PVC and setting up a mount path.
+deployment.yaml - Creates as many pods as specified in the file, as well as does attaching PVC and setting up a mount path.
 Remote host of the Docker image that needs to be loaded also has to be specified in this file, along with which port will expose your server locally.

 service.yml - Exposes your deployment/pods to the outside world.
 5 digit port number can be specified as the access point to a specific deployment under the field NodePort.
 There is also a field with the name 'Port' which refers the local port that serves inside the container. i.e 5000 for Flask.